Code-Institute-Submissions/recipe-sharing-platform/README.md

 ## UX

 ### Site Purpose:
+Recipe Sharing Platform is a community of chefs of all skillsets and backgrounds focused on engaging around cooking and food.
-To bring interactivity to the culinary community by sharing the recipes, cooking events, cookbooks, and feedback from other cooking enthusiasts.
+The app's purpose is to enpower users to post their favorite meals, create personal digital cookbooks by liking posts (which they can then easily find on a dedicated page), seamlessly view standardized recipe steps and details, and search recipes for specific dishes based on ingredients and courses.
+So the main purpose is to bring interactivity to the culinary community by sharing the recipes, cooking events, cookbooks, and feedback from other food enthusiasts.

 ### Site Goal:
-Recipe Sharing Platform is intended to create an online recipe archive built upon the home recipes shared by the community, as well as bring people together by suggesting cooking experiences and cookbooks with each other.
+Recipe Sharing Platform is intended to create an online recipe archive built upon the food recipes shared by the community, as well as bring people together by suggesting cooking experiences and cookbooks with each other.

 ### Audience:
-Everyone with an interest in cooking, and the desire to reach out & connect with like-minded individuals.
+Recipe Sharing Platform caters veryone with an interest in cooking, and the desire to reach out and connect with like-minded individuals.The app is built to celebrate the seasoned chefs sharing new content, friends and family sharing special recipes, photographers, creators, consumers, and everyone in between, and maybe change the way skeptics think about sharing food.

 ### Communication:
 The layout is intended to represent a basic social platform, whilst at the same time having a playful, interactive feel to it.
 With the navigation panel being present at all times, the users can quickly navigate through the site to arrive at their intended destination.